DoctorRyner/sae-builder-legacy/README.md

 run: stack exec @appExecutableName?
 ```

-let must be list of key-string values like `constName: testValue`, otherwise it will show you error
+let must be list of key-string values like `constName: testValue`, otherwise it will show you an error

 # TODO
 - [x] multiple arguments